-Main conduit sections shall be placed at a minimum depth (cover) of not less than 610 mm.
+Main conduit sections shall be placed at a minimum depth (cover) of not less than 610 mm, and measured from top of the concrete encasement to the grade level.

 6. Backfilling and Compaction

 Conduit trench backfill and compaction shall comply with the following: